AntonioRochaAZ/CPP-Game/README.md

 - Add options to windown size etc.
 - Create function for changing order of component updates (?) (currently a mess).
 - Create function for deleting components?
-- Two projectiles (from the same player) will destroy each other if you shoot them while moving.
-  Either we cap the time between shots, or do something else about it (e.g. make it so that projectile don't interact, but it would be interesting to be able to shoot down enemy projectiles, for example).
 - Study the use of "const" and passing arguments by reference (check when it is possible/should be done).
 - Long comment under "case (IMMOVABLE_BIT + PUSH_BIT)" inside of Collision::handle_collisions.
 - Create gifs and a diagram of how the collision handling works.
-- Find a way of changing the colour of projectiles without having to create multiple different sprites (like adding a filter on top of the texture).